 Some of the commonly reported symptoms and conditions the noise is most audible are:

-Let’s find out exactly why this injection system make such a racket?
+Let’s find out exactly why the Ford Ranger injection system makes such a racket.

-When you hear injector rattle, it could sound very similar to noisy tappets.
-Constant clicking and rattling, especially at cold start.
-Injectors have a limited life span and depending on the grade of fuel you’re using, can either extend or decrease the longevity of them.
-Injectors have been known to fail after as low as 40 000 km.
-The injector could be fouled by contaminants found in fuel.
+When you hear an injector rattle, it could sound very similar to noisy tappets.
+Constant clicking and rattling, especially at a cold start.
+Injectors have a limited life span and depending on the grade of fuel you’re using, can either extend or decrease their longevity.
+Injectors have been known to fail after as low as 40,000 km.
+The injector could be fouled by contaminants found in the fuel.
 Do your best to use the best grade of diesel available with the lowest amount of contaminants.

 Ford Ranger Humming/Whining Noise When Accelerating